 For goods/products governed by this policy, Learfield reviews all new or revised requests for use of the Franklin & Marshall College name, marks or logos.
 The licensing company retains an image database of previously approved uses (as developed by the College), including for most apparel and sports equipment, to streamline the approval process for requested products that bear the standard logo and marks.
 The College encourages creativity in use of the College's marks, but vendors must submit new or revised uses to Learfield for review and approval to ensure proper use, quality graphics and appropriate consideration of issues relating to intellectual property and liability.

 Any person, organization or corporation wishing to manufacture a product bearing or containing any of the marks of the College, or to provide a service that will use the marks, must enter into a licensing agreement that authorizes such use.
 Examples of products include giveaways, apparel, uniforms, sports equipment, etc.

 Only officially licensed, approved vendors (licensees) may produce items bearing the College’s trademarks or name.
 Those wishing to become licensed can view the process here.
 Along with a completed application, vendors will be required to submit product samples, proof of insurance, and a nominal fee.
-All vendor questions regarding the application and approval process should be directed to SMA.
+All vendor questions regarding the application and approval process should be directed to Learfield.

-Once a vendor is licensed, they can access current, accurate F&M logos and marks from Logos On Demand, SMA's web based artwork database.
+Once a vendor is licensed, they can access current, accurate F&M logos and marks from Logos On Demand, Learfield's web based artwork database.
 Product designs must be submitted into Logos On Demand for review and approval prior to being produced.
 Items bearing F&M's trademarks without a license may be considered "counterfeit" and subject to all available legal remedies, including seizure of the items.
 Additionally, licensed vendors who fail to submit designs for pre-production approval may have their license revoked.